n8n-io/n8n-docs/docs/integrations/builtin/credentials/anthropic.md

 --8<-- "_snippets/integrations/builtin/cluster-nodes/langchain-overview-link.md"

-## Using API key
+## Using API Key

-[Generate an API key](https://docs.anthropic.com/claude/docs/getting-access-to-claude#step-3-generate-an-api-key){:target=_blank .external-link} in Claude and add it to an n8n Anthropic credential.
+To configure this credential, you'll need:

+- An **API Key**

+Refer to the Anthropic documentation to [generate an API key](https://docs.anthropic.com/claude/docs/getting-access-to-claude#step-3-generate-an-api-key){:target=_blank .external-link}.